openshift/operator-custom-metrics/README.md

 ## Using operator-custom metrics library

 The following functions of the library can be called by the user to create a metrics configuration which is to be passed to the library:
-1. `NewBuilder()` - Sets the parameters of the metricsConfig Object to default values.
+1. `NewBuilder(namespace, serviceName)` - Sets the parameters of the metricsConfig Object to default values.
 2. `WithPort(port string)` - Updates the default value of port in the metricsConfig object.
 3. `WithPath(path string)` - Updates the default value of path in the metricsConfig object.
 4. `WithCollector(collector prometheus.Collector)` - Creates a list of prometheus collectors which are to be registered.